-Use the "Find..." search option found in the left sidebar on the libraries' home page and on this page; or
+- Use the "Databases" tab found on the libraries' home page;

-Use the "Electronic Resources Database" link found on the BearCat online catalog main menu.
+- Use the "Electronic Resources Directory" link found on the online catalog main menu.

-With this resource use the pull-down subject menu to select a list of resources to browse through or search for the title of a specific resource.
+- With this resource you can browse by subject or resource type or search for the title of a specific resource.

 - When you click on the resources link, you will be prompted for your Bear ID and password (Firstname_Lastname and password); you may also have to authenticate via Duo Two-factor Authentication.